 During this tutorial, I demonstrate a few methods used on a great all-around nymph pattern, the stonefly.
 This pattern can be fished with many methods, including European / Czech nymphing and when utilizing the hopper-dropper or dry-dropper rigs.

 Many flies have been modified over the years, though their "variant" versions rarely outproduce the original.
 This fly may prove to be that one!
-Though distinctly different from the original Hare's Ear, this modified Guide's Choice is a killer pattern that cam represent different insects and various stages.
+Though distinctly different from the original Hare's Ear, this modified Guide's Choice is a killer pattern that can represent different insects at various stages.
 In this version, the pattern is tied on a jig hook and intended to drift lower in the water column.
 Definitely experiment with the pattern and determine which color combinations and weights work best for you.

 When fishing spring creeks (and other streams with water cress), don't forget about the Cress Bug!
 This fly is effective in many situations, and I primarily recommend fishing it in the riffles as part of a nymph setup.
 When tying the Cress Bug, be sure to focus on the key characteristics, as mentioned in the video.
 Have fun with this one, and definitely get it into your box!